jhale/sustainable-scientific-software/courseworks/coursework2/coursework2.md

 1. Go to [GitHub](https://github.com).
 Click on the plus icon in the top right hand corner of the screen.
 Then click on New Repository.

-2. Create a *public* repository called e.g.
+2. Create a *private* repository called e.g.
    `jhale/sustainable-scientific-software-homework`.

 3. Clone your repository.
 In a terminal run, e.g.: